EU & UK cosmetic

-In the UK and across the rest of the EU, testing cosmetic products or their ingredients on animals is banned.
-This means that it is illegal to sell or market a cosmetic product if animal testing has taken place on the finished cosmetic or its ingredients before being sold in the EU.
+Testing cosmetic products, or their ingredients, on animals is banned in the European Union.
+This means that it is illegal to sell or market a cosmetic product if animal testing has taken place on the finished cosmetic, or its ingredients, before being sold in the EU.

 What is a cosmetic product?